Sainava/Transaction-Processing-System/README.md

 - Producers publish transaction events to Kafka topics
 - Consumers process transactions asynchronously via Kafka listeners
+- **Idempotency Layer:** Each transaction is assigned a unique `transactionId` (auto-generated UUID if not provided).
+The system maintains a `ProcessedEventId` register with database-level unique constraints to detect and prevent duplicate processing.
+Transactions progress through three states (PROCESSING → COMPLETED/FAILED), ensuring exactly-once semantics even in the presence of retries and network failures.
 - Business logic validates transactions and updates balances
 - External incentive service is invoked post-validation
-- Data is persisted using JPA with transactional integrity
+- Data is persisted using JPA with transactional integrity and audit trails

-This architecture enables decoupled services, improved scalability, and reliable transaction processing.
+This architecture enables decoupled services, improved scalability, reliable transaction processing, and protection against replay attacks in distributed systems.

 ## Tech Stack